One of Walt's "Nine Old Men," he started his career, at just 16 years of age, in the art department of the

 family of surviving Apatosaurs (Brontosaurus) in Central Africa, is released.
 It is

 Disney's Touchstone Pictures third release and features the music of Jerry Goldsmith.
+The film stars William

 The "Happiest Balloon On Earth" takes to the air for the very first time in Pendleton,

 Oregon at Wildhorse Resort.
 The test flight lasts an hour and is captured on video from the ground and a

 following helicopter.
 Celebrating Disneyland's 50th anniversary, the 100-foot tall Mickey-shaped balloon (also

 known as "Ear Force One") will officially begin an 11-week tour in Tucson, Arizona on March 30.

 Actor and television producer Britt Lomond passes away at age 80 in California.
 He